rishabh-ink/rishabhsrao.github.io/_posts/2014-01-31-internet-explorer-table-rendering.markdown

 excerpt: Tables render with missing borders on empty cells.
 ---

 The other day I came across a strange issue in Internet Explorer.
-Empty cells in a `<table>` were being rendered with missing borders.
+Empty cells in a `<table>` element were being rendered with missing borders.
 As you can see in the screenshot below, the empty cells have missing borders&hellip;

 ![](/img/posts/2014-01-31-internet-explorer-table-rendering/table-rendering-bug.PNG)